-Dry storage: Dry Pulses such as lentils, beans, and peas, are shelf stable.
-They must be stored in an airtight container in a cool, and dry place.
+Dry storage: Dry Pulses, such as lentils, beans, and peas, are shelf-stable.
+Store them in an airtight container in a cool, and dry place.
 Avoid storing in damp and humid conditions.

-Refrigeration: Cooked or sprouted pulses can be stored in the refrigerator for up to five days in an airtight container.
+Refrigeration: You can store cooked or sprouted pulses in the refrigerator for up to five days in an airtight container.

-Freezing: Cooked or sprouted pulses can be stored in airtight containers or freezer-safe bags for up to 3 months.
+Freezing: You can store cooked or sprouted pulses in airtight containers or freezer-safe bags for up to 3 months.
 Make sure to label them with the date and type of pulse.

 Where To Buy Pulses

 Indian grocery stores carry a variety of pulses, such as lentils, beans, chickpeas, and peas, including organic and specialty options.

 Also, stores like Whole Foods, Sprouts, Trader Joe's, Costco, and Sam's Club sell pulses.
 They are typically sold in bulk bins, packaged or canned.
 If you don't have access to supermarkets, you can buy online from Amazon or Walmart.